top of page

 The European Network of Living Labs (ENoLL) defines Living Labs as "user-centered, open innovation ecosystems based on systematic user co-creation approach, integrating research and innovation processes in real life communities and settings creating new solutions to complex societal problems.
 They operate as intermediaries among citizens, research organisations, companies, cities and regions for joint value co-creation, rapid prototyping or validation to scale up innovation and businesses”.

-Hot House Living Lab is about local people co-creating their community.
+Hot House Living Lab is about local people co-creating their community

-Hot House Living Lab facilitates experimentation and innovation in a playful, participatory environment bringing together diverse communities and local stakeholders, to test out ideas and initiatives for real world outcomes that support communities to thrive.
+bringing together diverse communities and local stakeholders, to test out ideas and initiatives for real world outcomes that support communities to thrive.

 • We connect people from diverse backgrounds to new networks, conversations and activities.